Fun Things To Do in Phoenix, Arizona by JetSettingFools.com

 #10 Theatrical Performances in Phoenix

-Going to the theater is one of the top things to do Downtown Phoenix – and with several theaters there is always something to see!
+Going to the theater is one of the top things to do downtown Phoenix!
 Performances range from local productions to Broadway musicals.

-Downtown Phoenix is home to multiple theaters – the best among them are the historic Orpheum Theatre, the Herberger Theater Center, the Arizona Opera, Phoenix Symphony Hall and The Phoenix Theater Company.
+DT PHX is home to multiple cultural venues.
+The best among them are the historic Orpheum Theatre, the Herberger, the Arizona Opera, Phoenix Symphony Hall and Phoenix Theater Company.

-ASU Gammage Auditorium on the Arizona State University campus in Tempe is another fabulous theater in the city.
+ASU Gammage Auditorium on the Arizona State University campus in Tempe is another fabulous place to see a performance.

 #11 Live Music in Phoenix

-Looking for a little Phoenix fun after dark?
+Looking for some fun after dark?
 Catching a concert is one of the best things to do at night in Phoenix!
-Over the years, we have seen a slew of concerts in downtown Phoenix in venues both big and small.
+Over the years, we have seen a slew of concerts in venues both big and small.

 The 18,000 seat Footprint Center and 5,000-seat Arizona Financial Theatre host a solid lineup of national acts and global entertainers.